At Least 21 Dead In Russian Missile Strikes In Ukraine's Odesa, Sumy

 Firefighters work at the site of a residential area hit by a Russian missile strike in Sumy on November 17.

-Russian missile strikes on November 18 left at least 21 people dead and over 100 injured in Ukraine, as strikes targeted the cities of Odesa and Sumy, according to Ukrainian officials.
+Russian missile strikes on November 18 left at least 21 people dead and more than 100 injured in Ukraine, as strikes targeted the cities of Odesa and Sumy, according to Ukrainian officials.

 In Odesa, a midday strike left 10 people dead and 39 injured, including a child, with four in critical condition, Oleh Kiper, the head of the Odesa Regional Military Administration, wrote on Telegram.